Easy Creamy Vegetarian Potato Soup

 A grainy potato soup could be due to under cooked potatoes, or using the wrong type of potatoes in the soup.

-When you are choosing a potato to cook in your potato soup make sure you are choosing one that is soft and easy to mash when cooked.
-Some potatoes like waxy white potatoes tend to be tender but hold their shape in soups.
+When you are choosing a potato to cook in your potato soup, make sure you are choosing one that will be soft, creamy, and easy to mash.

-If you have not cooked your potatoes long enough they will still have a bit of a bite left to them when you are mashing them for the soup, which will leave you with some solid bits of undercooked potato throughout your soup.
+If you have not cooked your potatoes long enough they will still have a bit of a bite left to them.
+This will leave you with some solid bits of undercooked potato throughout your soup.

 To fix this make sure to cut your potatoes in to smaller chunks before boiling.
 Return the potatoes to the stove top and cook them until softened.